 I am Senior Lecturer in the Department of Language & Information Sciences at University of Lausanne, Switzerland.
 I am also Research Associate on the Language in the Workplace Project at Victoria University of Wellington, New Zealand, and at the ICAR lab at ENS-Lyon, France.
-I visited both places as Visiting Scholar and funded by the Swiss National Science Foundation [P2LAP1_155110; CHF 50,300].
+I visited both places as Visiting Scholar and funded by the Swiss National Science Foundation [P2LAP1_155110; CHF 50,300; 2014-2015].

 In 2016, I have been awarded by the Swiss National Science Foundation for a 3-year Ambizione project entitled “E-STAMP : Epistemic StanceTaking from a Multimodal Perspective” [PZ00P1_168033 ; CHF 421,317; 2017-2020].